 Storm Nelson wreaked havoc in Spain and affected the UK.

-Nelson made its devastating landfall in on Thursday, 28, claiming the lives of at least four individuals, including tourists caught in its relentless grip.
+Storm Nelson made its devastating landfall in Spain on Thursday, March 28, claiming the lives of at least four individuals, including tourists caught in its relentless grip.

 The Spanish meteorological service issued a barrage of weather alerts, some of which were elevated to Status Orange, signaling the imminent danger posed by powerful winds, coastal inundation, torrential rainfall, and even snowstorms.